 How to identify what startup programs are safe to disable

-When viewing startup programs in the Registry, msconfig, Task Manager, or other location it can be difficult to know what programs should or should not be loading.
-This document contains steps on how to identify startup programs and help determine if you want it to load.
+When viewing startup programs in the registry, msconfig, or Task Manager, it can be difficult to know which programs should or should not be loading.
+This page contains steps on how to identify startup programs and help determine if you want them to load.

-To identify a startup program determine the file name and do a search on the file name.
-If you already know the file name of the startup program do a search now.
+To identify a startup program, determine the file name and search on the file name.
+If you already know the file name of the startup program, use the search below.

 System Configuration (msconfig)

-As seen in the above example, after expanding the Command column we can see the command below.
+As seen in the above example, after expanding the Command column, you can see the command below.

 C:\Program Files\Realtek\Audio\HDA\RAVCpl64.exe -s

-In this example, "RAVCpl64.exe" is the file name and what you would use to search and identify what the purpose of this program is on the computer.
+In this example, RAVCpl64.exe is the file name and what you would use to search and identify what the purpose of the program is on the computer.

-Tip: The startup program is almost always going to be an executable file, which means it ends with .exe file extension.
-Also, many programs in the System Configuration have command switches such as "-s" or "/c", these switches should not be included in your search.
+The startup program is almost always going to be an executable file, which means it ends with .exe file extension.
+Also, many programs in the System Configuration have command switches (such as -s or /c), these switches should not be included in your search.

-Note: Keep in mind that making an improper change in the Registry can cause problems with your computer.
+Keep in mind that making an improper change in the registry can cause problems with your computer.

-Once in the Run folder you should see one or more program that is running each time Windows starts as shown in the picture below.
+Once in the Run folder, you should see one or more programs that are running each time Windows starts, as shown in the picture below.

-As seen in the above example, after expanding the Data column we can see the full file path value for the IntelliPoint.
+As seen in the above example, after expanding the Data column, you can see the full file path value for the IntelliPoint program.

 C:\Program Files\Microsoft Mouse and Keyboard Center\ipoint.exe

-In this example, "ipoint.exe" is the file name and what you would use to search and identify what the purpose of this program is on the computer.
+In this example, "ipoint.exe" is the file name and what you would use to search and identify what the purpose of the program is on the computer.

 Windows Task Manager

-With the introduction of Microsoft Windows 8, it is now possible to view startup programs, their impact that make to the computers boot time as well as enable and disable the startup programs.
+With the introduction of Microsoft Windows 8, it is now possible to view startup programs, their impact on the computer's boot time, as well as enable and disable the startup programs.

-Open Task Manager by pressing Ctrl + Alt + Del on the keyboard and choosing Task Manager.
-Once in the Task Manager open the Startup tab, find the startup program, right-click on the name and click Properties.
+Open Task Manager by pressing Ctrl+Alt+Del on the keyboard and choosing Task Manager.
+Once in the Task Manager, open the Startup tab, find the startup program, right-click on the name, and select Properties.